EmptyRave/EyeBombing/# Proximity and  Continuation.md

 I am sure that everyone knows this is outside the O2 Arena.
 The water ripples are within close proximity and is also a good example of continuation.
 The ripples is continuing to go on for a long period of time until the water has been turned off, otherwise the ripples will keep on repeating itself.

-** In This next series of images, I have tried to capture (in my opinion) what Continuation and Proximity is, using visual perception within the home**
+**In This next series of images, I have tried to capture (in my opinion) what Continuation and Proximity is, using visual perception within the home**

 ### _Floorboards_

 ![FLoorboards](https://github.com/EmptyRave/EyeBombing/blob/master/IMG_20161008_180732.jpg "Tiles")

-This is an image of floorboards, i decided to use this due to the repitition of the wooden planks, I feel this conveys contiuation quite well.
+This is an image of floorboards, I decided to use this due to the repitition of the wooden planks, I feel this conveys contiuation quite well.
 Aswell as being visually apealling.

 ### _Keys_